 Serving Suggestions

+• As an appetizer with another main course.
 When serving this as an appetizer during the heat of summer, I like to make grilled chipotle-orange salmon or grilled pork & pineapple tacos or grilled honey chipotle chicken kebabs for the main entree.
 A grilled steak is also easy and so delicious, making the perfect surf & turf meal!

-Ceviche should always be eaten within 2 days.
+Shrimp ceviche should always be eaten within 2 days.
 However, the sooner you eat it, the better it will be.
 The best ceviche is enjoyed within an hour or two of preparing it – for the very freshest flavor.

 The lime will continue to cook the shrimp as it sits, causing the shrimp to become chewier and less tender.
 Avocado, if you add it, may also start to brown or turn a bit mushy.
-So for the very best results, just prepare the ceviche right before eating it.
+So, for the very best results, just prepare the ceviche right before eating it.

-More Shrimp Recipes:
+More Easy Shrimp Recipes

 Like this recipe?
 Save it to Pinterest!